trailblazing/tute/README.md

 ###When writing code to be guided by the following agreements:

-* Source file encoding: UTF-8;
-* Comments in the code allowed the Russian and English languages;
-* Tab prohibited padding spaces are made;
-* Margin - 2 spaces;
-* Comments must have the same indentation that of the code;
+* If a staitc polymorphism is feasible, escape dynamic one.
+* Keep class abstraction as possible ad you could.
+* If a function you use it just once, use a lambda;

 * The name of the file with the implementation of the class is based on the principle ClassName.cpp/classname.cxx (prefer: class_name.cxx);
 * The name of the file with the title of class is based on the principle ClassName.hxx/classname.hxx/classname.h (prefer: class_name.hxx);
 * The name of the class is based on the principle ClassName;
 * The name of the method is based on the principle method_name (underscore);
-* The name of the variables is based on the principle _parameter_name (underscore);
+* The name of the member variables is based on the principle _parameter_name (underscore), and get set name is parameter_name(...);

-* The opening "{" and closing bracket "}" should be on separate lines.
-It is unacceptable to place an opening bracket in the line for (), if (), etc .;
-* Each newly created method should contain a comment that describes what the method does.
+* Function name begin with the aspect which it belongs to.
+If the name is not enough, newly created method should contain a comment that describes what the method does.
 So it is desirable to describe the purpose of the method parameters;
 * The header class, after the section is necessary in #include class assignment to write comments.
 * Each header file must have the following structure:
 ```